Avoiding Flawed

 area.
 If we are looking for temperature rise caused by CO2, aren't

 we more interest in studying what happens in the blue area?
-Are we

 being misdirected?
 Isn't the signal we seek being drowned out?